Hi-C (genomic analysis technique): Proximity ligation

-Biotin Removal, DNA Shearing, Size Selection and End Repair
+Biotin removal, DNA shearing, size selection and end repair

 The biotin-labeled ligation products can be purified using phenol-chloroform DNA extraction.
-To remove any fragments with biotin-labeled ends that have not been ligated, T4 DNA Polymerase with 3’ to 5’ exonuclease activity is used to remove nucleotides from the ends of such fragments.
+To remove any fragments with biotin-labeled ends that have not been ligated, T4 DNA Polymerase with 3' to 5' exonuclease activity is used to remove nucleotides from the ends of such fragments.
 This step ensures that none of these unligated fragments are selected for library preparation.
 The reaction is stopped with EDTA and the DNA is purified once again using phenol-chloroform DNA extraction.

 The ideal size of DNA fragments for the sequencing library depends on the sequencing platform that will be used.
 DNA can first be sheared to fragments around 300–500 bp long using sonication.
 Fragments of this size are suitable for high-throughput sequencing.
 Following sonication, fragments can be size selected using AMPure XP beads from Beckman Coulter to obtain ligation products with a size distribution between 150 and 300 bp.
 This is the optimal fragment size window for HiSeq cluster formation.

 DNA shearing causes asymmetric DNA breaks and must be repaired before biotin pulldown and sequencing adaptor ligation.
-This is achieved by using a combination of enzymes that fill in 5’ overhangs, and add 5’ phosphate groups and adenylate to the 3’ ends of fragments to allow for ligation of sequencing adaptors.
+This is achieved by using a combination of enzymes that fill in 5' overhangs, and add 5' phosphate groups and adenylate to the 3' ends of fragments to allow for ligation of sequencing adaptors.

-Biotin Pull-Down
+Biotin pull-down

 Using an excess of streptavdin beads, such as the My-One C1 streptavidin bead solution from Dynabeads, biotinylated Hi-C ligation products can be pulled-down and enriched for.
 Ligation of the Illumina paired-end adapters is performed while the DNA fragments are bound to the streptavidin beads.
 Adsorption to the beads increases efficiency of the ligation of these blunt-ended DNA fragments to the adaptors, as it decreases their mobility.